IvanPavlak/DataManager/README.md

 ## Limitations

+The project needed to be completed with the following:

+- Programming Language: C#
+- Framework: Entity Framework
+- Database: PostgreSQL

 No limitations were imposed on how the tasks should be solved, except for the requirement to use free software.
-It was clearly stated that the tasks are intended to serve as a guide rather than a strict requirement, allowing for multiple sensible approaches to their completion.
-There were also no limitations on the tools, IDEs, code editors, NuGet packages or any other tools needed to get the job done.
+It was clearly stated that the tasks were intended to serve as a guide rather than a strict requirement, allowing for multiple sensible approaches to their completion.
+There were also no restrictions on the tools, IDEs, code editors, NuGet packages, or any other tools needed to get the job done.
 ___
 # Pitches